 Best Travel Debit Card for Japan for Australians (2026): Up vs Wise, ATM Fees & Suica Tips

-What’s in This Guide
+What’s in this guide

-The Winner: Up Bank is My Top Pick for Japan
+The winner: Up Bank is my top pick for Japan

-For most Australians going to Japan in 2026, Up Bank is the first card I would set up.
+For most Australians going to Japan in 2026, Up Bank is the first card I’d set up.
 Up says overseas purchases are fee-free from Up’s side, and it says you can withdraw cash for free at international ATMs that accept Mastercard.
 That combination matters in Japan because card acceptance is better now, but cash access is still part of normal travel.

-Cash vs Card in Japan: The 2026 Reality
+Cash vs card in Japan: the 2026 reality

 In the biggest cities you can pay by card a lot of the time.
-Convenience stores, hotels, chain restaurants, department stores, many taxis, and ticket machines are usually fine.
+Convenience stores, hotels, chain restaurants, department stores, many taxis and ticket machines are usually fine.
 But cash still comes back quickly once you lean into smaller restaurants, shrine areas, local buses, older machines, or smaller towns.

 - Card is usually fine: konbini, chain food, hotels, major tourist sites, department stores, many city taxis.